BenIlies/NoPASARAN/docs/tutorial/setup_tls_tunnel.rst

    This command creates a self-signed certificate (root_ca.crt) using the private key generated in the previous step.

    Provide the required information when prompted.
-The information typically includes the Common Name (CN), organization details, and other details related to your root CA.
+The information typically includes organization details and other relevant details related to your root CA.

    The root CA certificate (root_ca.crt) is now created and ready to be used to sign certificates for TLS endpoints.